ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 python3 -m pytest lab03.py -k isString
 ```

-Then finally, try submitting to submit.cs and see if you get the credit for the tests for this function.
+Then finally, try submitting to Gradescope and see if you get the credit for the tests for this function.
 You should be able to get up to 80/100 at this step.
 When you do, keep going&mdash;you are almost at the finish line.

 # Step 11: Write an `isNumber` function and some test cases for it